 This section of the Report identifies the existing infrastructure in the Area.
-However, because this Area consists of only one parcel, this section will instead evaluate the infrastructure directly serving this parcel, along with an evaluation of the conditions of the infrastructure on the parcel itself.
+However, because this Area consists of only two parcels, this section will instead evaluate the infrastructure directly serving these parcels, along with an evaluation of the conditions of the infrastructure on the parcels themselves.
 Information was obtained from documentation by City of Wilsonville staff.